 If the person has teared his hamstring the healing process for that would take a will it could take up to 12 weeks for his injury to recover or for him to start recovering well from his grade 2 Hamstring tear.
 The early treatment for a grade 2 hamstring tear would be too apply cold packs to your hamstring from about 15-20 minutes every three hours during the day, we would advise not to put the ice pack directly to your skin wrap a cloth round the cold pack to help it.

 The next thing you would have to do for recovery would be compression a compressor bandage to the thigh to limit any swelling and any movement that could cause any further damage to your hamstring.
 You could use a simple elastic bandage or elasticated tubular bandage.
-You should always keep your leg raised and supported on a pillow as much as possible to help reduce any swelling you’re suffering from, keep your leg as still as you possibly can and avoid and physical activity, if you need to move around you would be advised to use crutches.
+You should always keep your leg high, with support from a pillow.
+This will help reduce any swelling you’re suffering from.
+Keep your leg as still as you possibly can and avoid any physical activity.
+If you need to move around, practitioners will advise you to use crutches.

-After you have rested after a couple of weeks you would start having your leg back and then you would be advised to do gentle exercise and stretches, however returning to do exercise too quickly could make your injury worse but avoiding exercise for too long can cause your hamstring muscle to shrink and scar tissue to form around the tear.
+After a couple of weeks rest, you will regain functionality in your leg.
+Additionally, practitioners will advise you to do some gentle exercise and stretches.
+However, a rapid return to exercises can exacerbate your injury.
+By contrast, avoiding exercise for too long can cause your hamstring muscle to shrink.
+As a result, scar tissue can form around the tear.

-After a couple of weeks, you would be told to go a therapist and the therapist would apply sorts of massage techniques on your hamstring he would then advise you on a full program which would include stretching, strengthening and functional exercises.
+After a couple of weeks, it’s time to visit a therapist.
+Accordingly, the therapist will employ massage techniques on your hamstring.
+Then, they will advise you on a full program which will include stretching, strengthening and functional exercises.

 The strengthening and stretching exercises for a hamstring tear would be: